Troubleshooting

 Configure proxy using git config (which will just affect git clients).

-Configure proxy using
+Configure proxy using HTTP_PROXY

 environment variables (which will affect other software using these).